 Contrary to what many think, conventional cotton production is not great for the health of our environment.
-If you compare cotton to polyester, you may find it to be the eco-friendlier choice because of its biodegradability.
-However, just because cotton fibers will eventually decompose into soil nutrients does not make it environmentally inconsequential.
+If you compare cotton to polyester, you may find it the eco-friendlier choice because of its biodegradability.
+However, because cotton fibers will eventually decompose into soil nutrients, it does not make it environmentally inconsequential.

 Cotton production employs over 250 million people globally6.
-The crop is the most popular, profitable, non-food crop in the world even though it occupies only about 2.5% of the world’s arable land3.
-In developing countries growing cotton employs around 7% of their total workforce.
+The crop is the most popular, profitable, non-food crop globally, even though it occupies only about 2.5% of its arable land.
+Growing cotton employs around 7% of the total workforce in developing countries.

-Cotton cultivation is important to the economy; however, it is costing the planet.
+Cotton cultivation is vital to the economy; however, it costs the planet.
 Below are some ways the cotton plant is affecting the environment.